 Bourke Park is located immediately north of the Pakenham Railway Station, it is owned by Victrack and subleased to Council.
 The land was originally acquired and set aside for railway purposes.
-However, since 1948 the park has been continuously used and upgrades have been made to public toilets, two playgrounds, a sound shell, lighting and CCTV.
-Council has completed and implemented a landscape plan for Bourke Park.
+However, since 1948 it has been continuously used as a park.
+Upgrades have been made to public toilets, two playgrounds, a sound shell, lighting, CCTV and landscaping.